Digital Fabrication Lab

 The Photography Lab has resources for both digital imaging and black-and-white film processing and printing.
 Recently renovated, the lab still includes a darkroom, but also houses a smart classroom with 12 Mac work stations, as well as high-resolution scanners and large-format printers.
 Myriad equipment is available for checkout, including small- to large-format digital and film cameras, lighting gear, and a variety of accessories.

 The Print Labs include four separate studios for each of the following print mediums: Intaglio and Relief, Lithography, Serigraphy, and a Riso Room.
 The labs house various presses, materials for preparing plates, stones, and screens, as well as printing tables, drying racks, a project space, and storage facilities.
 The Riso Room is run by undergraduate fellows and houses a Risograph Duplicator, a perfect binder, a guillotine, and offers printing services to the UT community.
-For more information about the Riso Room or to submit your project to be printed, visit our website.

 The Sculpture Lab provides shop space and equipment for fabrication in wood, metal and other materials, including saws, sanders, grinders, sheers, rollers, benders, welders, plasma cutters and a variety of manual and power hand tools.
 Metal casting can also be performed, with the lab housing mold-making facilities and a large foundry with gas forge and two-ton, motorized hoist and trolley.
 Also part of the lab are several spaces of varying size for installation artwork, and digital cameras and lights are available for onsite documentation.